How to ensure voice consistency for charity shops

 Things you can do

-- Educate fundraisers and volunteers around the importance of brand consistency.
+• Educate fundraisers and volunteers about the importance of brand consistency.

 How we help to ensure consistency